yangguangcoder/keyboardMan/README.md

 # keyboardMan
-The more people, the happier
+The more people, the happier.

+I'm coming now.